-As at 30 September 2015, the carrying values of the properties, classified within property, plant and equipment, have been adjusted to the valuations and the net resultant adjustment comprised an increase of €894,535 in the carrying values for the Company to reflect the property's estimated open market value on an individual asset level.
-This increase was recognised in other comprehensive income as a property revaluation reserve within shareholders' equity.
+As at 30 September 2018, the carrying values of the properties, classified within property, plant and equipment, have been adjusted to the valuations and the net resultant adjustment comprised an increase of €2,846,000 in the carrying values for the Company to reflect the property's estimated open market value on an individual asset level.
+This increase was recognised in other comprehensive income in the property revaluation reserve within shareholders' equity.